Einar Gerhardsen: Early life

 Einar Gerhardsen was born in the municipality of Asker, in the county of Akershus.
 His parents were Gerhard Olsen (1867–1949) and Emma Hansen (1872–1949).
-His father was rodemester in Public Roads Administration and was foreman of a trade union committee, fanekomiteen for Veivesenets arbeiderforening, and during Gerhardsen's childhood the trade union's leader Carl Jørgensen frequently visited their home, and sometimes they would sing The Internationale and Seieren følger våre faner ("victory follows our banners").
+His father was rodemester' roadworker ' in Public Roads Administration and was foreman of a trade union committee, fanekomiteen for Veivesenets arbeiderforening, and during Gerhardsen's childhood the trade union's leader, Carl Jørgensen, frequently visited their home, and sometimes they would sing The Internationale and Seieren følger våre faner ("victory follows our banners").

 In 1932, he married Werna Julie Koren Christie (1912–1970), daughter of agent Johan Werner Koren Christie and Klara Rønning.
 The couple had two sons, Truls and Rune and a daughter Torgunn.
 His brother was Rolf Gerhardsen and the pair also had a lifelong working relationship.
 From the age of seventeen, Gerhardsen attended meetings with the Labour Party's youth movement.
 In 1918, during the Finnish Civil War, Gerhardsen resigned his membership of the Church of Norway after the church sided with the "Whites" against the "Reds".